CLSherrod/clsherrod.github.io/README.md

 👋 Hi, I’m Christopher Sherrod
-👀 I’m an author and webdev agency owner.
+👀 I’m a writer
 📫 How to reach me?
-Easy, Mastodon at https://pkm.social/@chris
+[About Christopher Sherrod](https://christophersherrod.com/about#get-in-touch)